datawhores/AHD-Uploader/README.md

     * --clientcat

 ## Watchdir
-`ahd_uploader.py --client <path> --passkey <passkey> --cookie <file> --media  <"path"> --ui d  <"uid">`
+`ahd_uploader.py --client <path> --passkey <passkey> --cookie <file> --media <path> --uid  <"uid">`
 ## Config
 * Please make sure your config is filled with all required info, for example Rtorrent needs all the paramters from the example.
-The rest are unneeded/optional
+The rest are unneeded/optiona

 * commandline options will replace any option in the config